UFResearchComputing/git-training/README.md

 ![Screenshot of the create repo page](images/git_new_repo_details.png)

 Note that I have my account setup for using SSH keys, so I clicked the "SSH" button circled in red below.
-If you have not setup SSK keys and two-factor authentication, you can leave the HTTPS button clicked.
+If you have not setup SSH keys and two-factor authentication, you can leave the HTTPS button clicked.

 > To learn about setting up your github account to use ssh keys, check out the [git setup page](git_setup.md).